hbkworld/ea-engine-cookbook/README.md

 You will find a description in each sub-directory explaining how to get started with the examples for each language.

 Before you start you have to install the HBK-EA Engine and the ASIO driver.
-You can find the installation instructions in the [HBK-EA Engine repository](https://github.com/HBK-SLM/ea-engine)
+You can find the installation instructions on the [Electroacoustic Engine Software Downloads](https://www.hbkworld.com/en/services-support/support/support-bksv/downloads/3670-usb-audio-demo-tool/bz-7852-electro-acoustic-engine)